lightningd/plugins/prometheus/README.md

-# Prometheus plugin for c-lightning
+# Prometheus plugin for CLN

-This plugin exposes some key metrics from c-lightning in the prometheus format so it can be scraped, plotted and alerts can be created on it.
+This plugin exposes some key metrics from CLN in the prometheus format so it can be scraped, plotted and alerts can be created on it.
 The plugin adds the following command line arguments: